enterdevstudio/seagrass-microbiome/README.md

 ![Fig. 4](figures/permanova_table.jpg "PERMANOVA")

 ### Interpretation
-A lot of covariates are significantly correlated with community composition; essentially all of them except *mean macroalgae* are correlated with community composition in all bacterial samples.
+A lot of covariates are significantly correlated with community composition; essentially all of them except *crustacean biomass* are correlated with community composition in all bacterial samples.
 A plurality of the variation is explained by *sample type* (~10%).
 While highly significant, the other covariates explain less than 30% of the variation in the data.
 We can also see that microbiomes of different *sample types* are correlated to these data in different ways (i.e., *sample type by x* interactions ).
 But, the PERMANOVA framework doesn't permit any sort of post-hoc analyses to tell us *how* they differ.
 For this reason, I'll take an alternative approach similar to Kembel et al. (2011) PNAS and look for correlations between these data and axes scores resulting from t-SNE ordination of microbial community compositions.

 ### 1b.
 Linear models vs. axes scores
 Another way to explore the relationships between covariates and community compositions are to regress our covariates directly onto our axes scores from the t-SNE.
 Since there is a reasonable expectation that communities within the same site are non-independent, I will fit a Maximum Likelihood random intercept model using the *nlme* package.